Tyres in good condition help you keep control of your car, reduce stopping distances and improve fuel efficiency.

 Learning how to look after yours can help prolong its life and prevent any accidents.

 The law on tyre conditions

 Looking after your tyres not only improves road safety, it’s also a legal requirement.
-Kwik Fit recommend you check your tyres every two weeks, or before a long journey 1.
-There are two important checks you should be aware of 2.
+Kwik Fit recommend you check your tyres every two weeks.
+There are two important checks you should be aware of 1.

 - Tyres should be correctly inflated to the specified tyre pressures for your vehicle

 - The tread must be at least 1.6mm across three-quarters of the tyre surface

 Failure to meet minimum requirements for pressure and tread depth could lead to a fine and/or points on your licence.
 The amount of the fine and the number of points could increase with each illegal tyre.

 First, you need to look for any damage – such as cuts, cracks, lumps or tears.
 Remove any objects stuck in the grooves that could potentially cause a puncture, like stones, nails and screws.
 If you have a spare tyre in the car it’s important to maintain that one as well.